emekambachu/banking-system-mnk/README.md

 - **Front-end Testing:** Add unit and integration tests for the Vue.js components using Cypress.
 - **Security Enhancements:** Implement additional security measures such as rate limiting.
 - **Logging and Monitoring:** Implement logging and monitoring to track application performance and errors.
+- **Caching and Optimization:** Implement caching strategies to improve performance and reduce database load.

+## Question from my end
+- **Based on the instruction, If all initial user creation has $10,000 USD, This means we can't send a different currency like GBP or Euro to another user, they all have USD.
+I know this is just a test, How do you want me to handle this?**